KBNLresearch/nl-menu-resources/doc/serving-static-website-with-Apache.md

 * [How To Install the Apache Web Server on Ubuntu 16.04](https://www.digitalocean.com/community/tutorials/how-to-install-the-apache-web-server-on-ubuntu-16-04)
 * [Make apache only accessible via 127.0.0.1](https://serverfault.com/questions/276963/make-apache-only-accessible-via-127-0-0-1-is-this-possible/276968#276968)
 * Jeroen van Luin: [Ervaringen met website-archivering in het Nationaal Archief](http://docplayer.nl/17762647-Ervaringen-met-website-archivering-in-het-nationaal-archief.html)

+[^1]: Compared to van Luin's example, this leaves out the *-w* switch (since we are crawling from a local machine), the *-k* switch (since converting the links is not necessary for rendering the site) and the *-E* switch (don't think changing any extensions is really necessary or desired in this case, but I could be wrong?).
+It also adds the *--warc-cdx* command (which writes an index file) and the *--output-file* switch (which writes a log file)

+[^2]: The total number of items in the diff file is 637; expected number is 668!
+No idea why.